TeamAtomicMedia/NetMock-iOS/Readme.md

 ### Response Capturing

-Capture live network responses by adding an interceptor layer to your networking stack or applying NetMockCaptureURLProtocol's `applyGlobally` function.
+Live network responses can be captured automatically by applying NetMockCaptureURLProtocol's `applyGlobally` function.

 ```swift
 #if CAPTURE